Zelalem1222/Crypto-trarcker/README.md

 [![](https://img.shields.io/badge/Microverse-Zelalem%20Fissha-blueviolet)](https://github.com/Zelalem1222)
-# Live Soccer
+# Crryptocurrency Trucker

 >In this Project, I worked with the real live data from the Sport API.
-It displayes a list of different leagues and also shows the rank of the teams that played in each league.
+It displayes a list of different cryptocurrencies and also it showes a detailed information about each coin.